 - Volunteers must be willing to work as part of a team and allow themselves the opportunity to build valuable inter-personal skills such as listening and communication and further skills if they decide to join the Nightline committee.

 Experience is not necessary but volunteers must be registered students at Glasgow University.

 The PFO team is responsible for putting Nightline’s publicity strategy into practice.
 We’re looking to recruit volunteers for PFO in a number of areas — if you volunteer, you can specialise or do a variety of different things.

 Creative?
 Interested in student welfare?
 Glasgow Nightline is currently recruiting a team of publicity and fundraising officers.
 The role can involve designing publicity and fundraising campaigns and events, creating publicity materials, and raising awareness of the issues students face.
 It’s a great chance to apply your skills to a cause that matters.
 You can apply for the role here.

-Nightline needs to present itself in a professional manner to Oxford’s students, but also to reach those who might benefit from the service it provides.
+Nightline needs to present itself in a professional manner to Glasgow’s students, but also to reach those who might benefit from the service it provides.
 We need talented designers, artists, photographers and writers who can help us produce consistently high-quality publicity material — from flyers and posters to websites, blog posts and T-shirts.

 If you think you’d be good at managing projects and other people, we’d be keen to hear from you.
 PFO is expanding and we need people who can plan and delegate to keep it running.